ngify/ngify/packages/http/README.md

 ### Fetching JSON Data

 To fetch data from the backend, use the `HttpClient.get()` method to make a GET request.
-This method takes three arguments: the endpoint URL as a string from which to fetch, URL params, and an optional options object to configure the request.
+This method takes two arguments: the endpoint URL as a string from which to fetch, and an optional options object to configure the request.

 For example, to fetch configuration data from a hypothetical API using the `HttpClient.get()` method: